Weighing stars from birth to death: mass determination methods across the HRD: Semi-empirical and analytic relations

 Figure~\ref{fig:radii} (top) shows that the SED+parallax based stellar radius \rstar\ agree beautifully with the asteroseismic \rstar, and the scatter of $\sim$10\% is as expected for the typical parallax error in this sample of $\sim$10\%.
 Figure~\ref{fig:radii} (bottom) demonstrates that the residuals between \rstar\ obtained from the two methods are normally distributed as expected.
-However, there is a small systematic offset apparent.
+However, a small systematic offset is apparent.
 Applying the systematic correction to the \gaia DR1 parallaxes reported by \citet{StassunGaiaError:2016} effectively removes this offset.
 The spread in the residuals is almost exactly that expected for the measurement errors (1.1$\sigma$, where $\sigma$ represents the typical measurement error).

 The granulation-based $\logg$\ measurement is based on the ``flicker" methodology of \citet{Bastien:2013}, which uses a simple measure of the r.m.s.\ variations of the light curve on an 8-hr timescale (\flick), representing the meso-granulation driven brightness fluctuations of the stellar photosphere.
 As described by \citet{Bastien:2016}, the stellar $\logg$ can be determined with a typical precision of $\sim$0.1~dex.

+Later on, \citet{bugnet:2018} developed a new metric, FliPer, also relating the stellar variability to the surface gravity of the star, but based on the spectral power density rather than on the r.m.s.\ variations of the light.
+The technique infers the surface gravity and the frequency at maximum power of solar-like oscillations (see Sect. \ref{sec:seismicgrid}) for all solar-like pulsators, including main sequence stars, subgiants, red giants and clump stars, up to the AGB.
+It determines $\logg$ on a wider interval, from 0.1 to 4.6 dex, with a net improvement on the $\log g$-precision which is in the range $0.04-0.1$ dex (mean absolute deviation 0.046 dex; \citealt{bugnet:2019}).
 The granulation properties can also be extracted from the so-called ``background" signal in the stellar power spectrum ($b_{\rm meso}$; \citealt{Kallinger14,Corsaro14,Corsaro15}), which has been shown to reach about 4\% precision in $g$ using the full set of observations from \kepler \citep{Kallinger16,Corsaro:2017}.

 Figure~\ref{fig:mass} (top) shows the direct comparison of stellar mass \mstar\ from the above method to the \mstar\ from the \kepler asteroseismic sample, which is the best available set of stellar masses for single stars (Sect. ~\ref{sec:asteroseismic}).
 The mass estimated from the SED+parallax based \rstar\ \citep[with parallax systematic correction applied; see][]{StassunGaiaEB:2016} and \flick-based $\logg$\ compares beautifully with the seismic \mstar.
 The scatter of $\sim$25\% is as expected for the combination of 0.08~dex $\logg$\ error from \flick\ and the median parallax error of $\sim$10\% for the sample.